Lewisville TX Uninsured Coverage Attorneys

 Even if the other driver has liability insurance, it may be only the minimum amount, and this coverage can quickly be exhausted.
 Medical care is expensive.
 The replacement cost of even a single vehicle easily can be $30,000 or more.
 Your underinsured coverage kicks in to pick up all or part of the difference once the other person's liability limits are exhausted.

 Purchase at least the minimum amount of both uninsured and underinsured motorist coverage.
 If possible, have as much uninsured and underinsured coverage as you have liability coverage.
-This may be your only protection against uninsured and underinsured motorists.
+This may be your only protection against motorists with little or no insurance.